Transitions in Energy Landscapes and Everyday Life in the Nineteenth and Twentieth Centuries

 We invite proposals for papers that will conceptualize and explore the transformative relations between emerging spatial formations of energy and consumers’ encounters with new energies.
 Papers should address the two core workshop questions: (1) How have human-environment encounters with material energies and infrastructures varied and challenged conceptualizations of energy as a universal, modernizing force acting upon nature and society?
 (2) How have changing energy landscapes shaped, and been shaped by, the agency and resilience of people in their roles as consumers, citizens, and environmentalists?
 Through the evaluation of past intersections of material energies, local environments, and everyday lives we also ask participants to consider connections to debates about sustainable energy formations today.

 The Call for Papers can be found here.
-Deadline for applications is 31 May 2016.
+Deadline for applications was 31 May 2016.